 Chase Ultimate Rewards is a 1:1 transfer partner of Marriott Bonvoy.
 So if you carry the Chase Sapphire Preferred® Card, the Chase Sapphire Reserve®, you can convert your Ultimate Rewards points into Marriott Bonvoy ones.
-American Express Membership Rewards points earned on cards like the Platinum Card® from American Express and the American Express Gold® Card also transfer to Marriott Bonvoy at a 1:1 ratio.
+American Express Membership Rewards points earned on cards like the Platinum Card® from American Express (terms apply, see rates and fees) and the American Express Gold® Card (terms apply, see rates and fees) also transfer to Marriott Bonvoy at a 1:1 ratio.

 Although Marriott Bonvoy doesn’t have an official “points pooling” feature where family members can automatically combine their accounts, the program does allow you to share between 1,000 to 100,000 points per year with another Marriott Bonvoy member for free.
 Doing so can be just the way to add enough points together for a booking rather than having to make a hodgepodge of reservations from various accounts.

 Take a cruise, rent a car, or eat out with a Bonvoy partner

 Members can also join Marriott’s Eat Around Town dining rewards program and earn bonus points on charges at over 11,000 participating restaurants.

 How to redeem Marriott Bonvoy points for a hotel stay

 Like many other travel rewards programs, Marriott has made its award charts more complex lately.
 In 2022, it will abandon its fixed award pricing chart with dynamic pricing.
 But for now, here’s the gist of how award nights with the program work.